 - Decide which side the receiver and battery will be mounted on.

 - One servo wire will need to be routed to the other side of the model so it can connect to the receiver.

 - Make a groove in the foam fuselage sides for the servo wire and route into the groove, and against the body tube and over to the other side of the model.

 - Attach the servo wires to the receiver and make sure the controls are still working as they should.

-- Using velcro attach the flight battery and receiver to the model and tape down the antenna and any extra length of servo wire and battery wire down with blenderm tape to hold it in place in an orderly fashion.
+- Using velcro attach the flight battery and receiver to the model and tape down the servo and battery wires down with to hold it in place in an orderly fashion.
 I placed the battery on the side of the fuselage right next to the receiver as far forward as possible.

 - Flip the model back right side up.
 Make sure the control surfaces are centered, use trims if needed.
 Now measure the control surface movement.
 Full elevator movement should be 3/4” in each direction, aileron movement should be 1/2″ in either direction.
 Since the model will be nose heavy after motor burnout, extra elevon movement helps to give sufficient authority during glide.